smartdevicelink/sdl_server/documentation/docs/Policy Table/Usage and Errors/index.md

 # Usage and Errors
 Some usage and error statistics are collected to help developers debug problems and improve SDL.
-The information does not contain any user information and is very small as to use as little mobile data as possible.
-This data is sent to the SDL server when performing a policy table update.
+The information does not contain user information and is very small as to use as little mobile data as possible.
+This data is sent to the SDL server when performing a [policy table update](../../policy-table-update).

 ## Application Errors